European Research Council Starting Grants

 You can learn more about this opportunity by visiting the funder's website.

-- Any type of legal entity, including universities, research centers and undertakings can host the PI and his/her team.
+- Any type of legal entity, including universities, research centres and undertakings can host the PI and his/her team.
 Legally the host institution must be based in one of the EU Member States, or one of the associated countries.

 - The PI does not necessarily need to be working at the host institution at the time when the proposal is submitted.
 However, a mutual agreement and the host institution’s commitment on how the relationship will be established are necessary, should the proposal be successful.